kserve/modelmesh-serving/docs/example-models.md

 If ModelMesh Serving was deployed using `--quickstart`, a set of example models are shared via a MinIO instance to use when getting started with ModelMesh Serving and experimenting with the provided runtimes.

-## Predictors
+## InferenceServices

-The `config/example-predictors` directory contains Predictor manifests for many of the example models.
-Assuming that the entry specified below is added to the storage configuration secret, the Predictors can be deployed and used for experimentation.
+The `config/example-isvc` directory contains InferenceService manifests for many of the example models.
+Assuming that the entry specified below is added to the storage configuration secret, the InferenceServices can be deployed and used for experimentation.

 ## Naming Conventions